Franz: mac OS Client for Apache Kafka

 You can control the values displayed in the Records Table by writing Lua scripts.
 With the Records Table for a topic selected, press the scripting button – located in the center bottom of the table – to bring up the scripting window.
 Using the scripting window, you can edit the transform function to control how data is presented in the Records Table.

 To activate and deactivate a script, press the bolt icon in the scripting window toolbar or use the ⌘ ↩ keyboard shortcut.
+When a script is activated, it is automatically applied to any newly-loaded records in the records table.
 After a script is activated, any changes made to the text of the script will cause it to be deactivated.

 The record argument to the transform function is a Lua table with the following fields: